nicklockwood/layout/README.md

 )
 ```

-Note that there is currently no safe way to explicitly bind a delegate to the layoutNode's owner class.
-Attempting to pass `self` as a constant or state variable will result in a retain cycle (which is why owner-binding is handled implicitly instead of explicitly).
+**Note:** there is currently no safe way to explicitly bind a delegate to the layoutNode's owner class.
+Attempting to pass `self` as a constant or state variable will result in a retain cycle (which is why owner-binding is done implicitly by default).

 ## Animation

-UIKit has great support for animation, and naturally you'll want to include animations in your Layout-based interfaces, so how do you implement animation in Layout?
+UIKit has great support for animation, and naturally you'll want to include animations in your Layout-based interfaces, so how do you handle animation in Layout?

 There are three basic types of animation in iOS: